kazurayam/VisualInspectionTutorial/docs/index.md

 ### key:value pairs explicitly specified

-Also the line (13) explicitly created 2 pairs of key:value, that is `"step": "01"` and `"label":"red apple"`.
+The line (13) explicitly created 2 pairs of **key:value**, that is `"step": "01"` and `"label":"red apple"`.

-You can create key:value pairs as many as you want.
-Both of key and value must be the type String.
+You can create **key:value** pairs as many as you want.
+Both of key and value must be String type.
 No number, no boolean values are allowed.
-The key can be any string, the value can be any string as well.
+The **key** can be any string, the **value** can be any string as well.
 You can use any characters including `/` (forward slash), `\` (back slash), `:` (colon).
 You can use non-ASCII characters.
 For example: you can create a key-value pair `"番号": "123/456 xyz"`.
 The Character escaping rule of JSON applies here: a double quote character `"` will be escaped to `\"`; a back-slash character `\` will be escaped to be `\\`.

 Metadata is stored in the `index` file, which is apart from the material file itself.
-The byte array of the image downloaded from a URL is not altered at all.
-The image is saved into the `objects` directory as is.
-And then, you can associate a flexible set of Metadata to each individual materials.
+The byte array downloaded from a URL is not altered at all.
+The byte array is saved into a file in the `objects` directory as is.
+And then, you can associate a Metadata to each individual materials.
 What sort of Metadata to associate? --- it is completely up to you.

 Metadata plays an important role later when you start compiling advanced reports "Chronos Diff" and "Twins Diff".